Table of Contents[Hide][Show]

-Date Night on Disney’s Boardwalk
+Date Night on Disney’s BoardWalk

-You can, of course, enjoy any of the activities above sans kids… but there some things reserved just for adults.
+You can, of course, enjoy any of the activities above sans kids… but there are some things reserved just for adults.

 Romantic Restaurants & Lounges

-Traveling Mom tip: Flying Fish Cafe is one of just a handful of restaurants on Disney property which asks that guests adhere to a dress code.
-Men may wear khakis, slacks, jeans, or dress shorts, with a collared shirt.
+Traveling Mom Tip: Flying Fish Cafe is one of just a handful of restaurants on Disney property which asks that guests adhere to a dress code.
+Men may wear khakis, slacks, jeans or dress shorts, with a collared shirt.
 Sports coats are optional.
-Women may wear capri pants, skirts, dresses, jeans, or dress shorts.
-Tank tops, swimsuits, swimsuit cover ups, hats for gentlemen, torn clothing, and t-shirts with graphics are not permitted.
+Women may wear capri pants, skirts, dresses, jeans or dress shorts.
+Tank tops, swimsuits, swimsuit cover ups, hats for gentlemen, torn clothing and t-shirts with graphics are not permitted.

 While Trattoria al Forno is mentioned above as a family-friendly restaurant, it’s also a lovely atmosphere for a date.
 Small, tucked away tables are perfect for couples.